Pauyy/metrobattle/README.md

 ## output
 Every* message the script recives is logged to a file called `debug.log`
 successful login and WebSocket connection as well as first search are printed to stdout
-the start and end of the battle, chosen moves and faints are also printed to stdout
+the start and end of the battle and faints are also printed to stdout

 *There are messages prefixed "request", they are ignored